 The Lakota give him the name 'Dances with Wolves,' which signifies that he is an outsider with an open heart trying to understand their world.

-The true emotion of this film lies in the perspective of the Lakota.
-Previous Western films often depicted Indians as primitive or violent beings, but Dances with Wolves attempted a different approach.
+The true emotional impact of this film lies in its perspective on the Lakota people.
+Previous Western films often depicted Native Americans as primitive or violent, but Dances with Wolves attempted a different approach.

-Kevin Costner respects their culture, language, familial love, and sense of community, moving away from a white-centric view to show a 'human to human' relationship.
-Notably, a significant portion of the film is conducted in the Lakota language, and Lakota actors participated, adding authenticity and realism.
-Through this, the audience comes to feel that Indians are not strange beings but humans who love, fear, and grieve just like everyone else.
+Kevin Costner respects their culture, language, familial love, and sense of community, moving away from a white-centric view to show a 'human-to-human' relationship.
+Notably, much of the film is conducted in actual Lakota language, and Lakota actors participated, adding authenticity and realism.
+This allows the audience to see Native Americans not as strange beings but as humans who love, fear, and grieve just like everyone else.

 Dunbar falls in love with a white woman living with the Lakota, 'Stands with a Fist,' and as he learns their culture while living with the tribe, it becomes a transformation of identity rather than just a romance.

 He no longer exists as a soldier or a white man, but simply as a human being.
-Ironically, however, civilized society cannot accept him, and Dunbar is once again pursued by the military to protect the Lakota.
-This ending illustrates the paradox that human desire disrupts harmony with nature, and civilization loses its humanity.
+Ironically, however, civilized society cannot accept him, and Dunbar is ultimately pursued by the U.S. military again to protect the Lakota.
+This ending illustrates the paradox that human desires disrupt harmony with nature, and civilization often loses its humanity.

-The essence of the film's emotion is 'understanding and respect.'
-Dunbar escapes from a world dominated by guns and rules, learning the true meaning of peace and community through the Lakota.
+The essence of the film's emotional impact is 'understanding and respect.'
+Dunbar escapes the world ruled by guns and regulations, learning the true meaning of peace and community through the Lakota.
 The film's true message is the attitude of seeking learning within differences rather than fearing them.
-Additionally, his journey to restore the relationship between nature and humanity revives the innate emotions of humanity that are forgotten in today's environmental destruction and civilization-centered values.
+Additionally, his journey to restore the relationship between nature and humanity revives the innate emotions of humanity that are forgotten in today's world of environmental destruction and civilization-centered values.

 Ultimately, Dances with Wolves restores the story of the indigenous people trampled under the name of westward expansion through the eyes of a white soldier, questioning the relationship between humanity and nature once again.
-The essence of that emotion is not merely friendship or love, but the 'true peace' that exists only when different worlds can genuinely understand each other.
+The essence of that emotional impact lies not in simple friendship or love, but in the 'true peace' that exists when different worlds can genuinely understand each other.
 I believe that in the moment Dunbar and the Lakota danced together on the vast plains of South Dakota, the film revived the beauty of harmony that humanity had forgotten.

 Dakota Man Blog Thanks |